George Boateng: Aston Villa

 On 29 July 2019, it was announced that Boateng had left Rovers to take up a position as Aston Villa Under-18 Professional Development Coach.

 In September 2020, Boateng was promoted to become the Professional Development Coach of the under 23 squad at Aston Villa.

 On 26 August 2022, Boateng announced that he would be leaving his role at Aston Villa to focus on his role with the Ghana national team in the build-up to the 2022 FIFA World Cup that winter.

 Ghana national team

 In May 2022, the Ghana Football Association announced that Boateng would be the new assistant coach of the Ghana national team.

 Coventry City

 On 1 July 2024, Boateng returned to another of his former clubs, being appointed first-team coach at Coventry City.

 On 28 November 2024, Boateng departed the club following the appointment of Frank Lampard as manager.

+Mons

+On 18 August 2025, Boateng became the head coach of Belgian third tier side Mons, having agreed a three-year contract.

 Personal life

-Boateng is a devout Christian who says his faith affects how he conducts himself.
+Boateng is a Christian who says his faith affects how he conducts himself.
 In an interview with Church Times, he stated: "My family and I have become very devoted Christians.
 Hearing and acting on the Word is very important."

+George is not related to Jerome and Kevin Prince Boateng.